usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** techassist
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `7339aefc87bcf033c29fa92afb3b69c0`
 - :material-text: **Run description:** A combination of Boolean searches, phrase extraction, conceptual analysis and random sampling was used to identify some potentially responsive documents.
 These documents were then reviewed for responsiveness.
 Documents found to be responsive were added to a seed set and trained on using proprietary machine learning techniques.
 Documents returned form the training that had a high computer generated score were then passed on for human review.
-The training and review process was then repeated Probabilities are derived using proprietary machine learning techniques and weighted with reviewer determinations
+The training and review process was then repeated

 ---
 #### recommind04T